Joe Mixon Fantasy 2018

-Joe Mixon’s 2017 draft season is the perfect example.
-He was on everyone’s sleeper list and became such a hot name he climbed into the 4th round of many drafts.
-Unfortunately for those that drafted him, he did not return 4th round value as he finished with 178 carries for 626 yards and 4 touchdowns.
+Joe Mixon hype is nothing new, as he received a lot of rookie love last year too.
+Unfortunately for those that drafted him, he did not return 4th round value as he finished with 178 carries for 626 yards and 4 touchdowns last season.
 He also caught 30 passes for 287 yards.
 His average per carry left a lot to be desired as he reached just 3.5 yards per carry.

 From a talent/athleticism standpoint, Mixon’s draft profile compared him to Le’Veon Bell.
 Both come in at 6’1″ and weighing over 220 pounds.
 Mixon has quick feet, is a patient runner, and is a top end pass catcher coming out of the backfield.
 All of these are qualities that Bell has and excels with.
 Also, both were described as not being able to see cut back lanes.
 Bell’s rookie season saw him average just 3.5 yards per carry as well.